-Apple’s recently announced Mail Privacy Protection has received much attention over the past few days.
+Apple’s recently announced Mail Privacy Protection (MPP) has received much attention over the past few days.
 Continuing their product story of protecting consumer information, this announcement promises to hide your open behavior and IP address from those sending you emails.
-On its surface, it sounds like a big win for anyone with an inbox.
+On its surface, it sounds like a big win for anyone with an inbox who wants to protect mail activity.
 We wrote about the implications for email marketers here.

 But how will this actually affect the email you receive?
-The truth is, there’s a good chance that this will make your email experience worse, not better.
+The truth is, there’s a good chance that this will make the email experience worse, not better for Apple Mail users.

 With iOS 14.5, Apple introduced their App Tracking Transparency (ATT) feature, a precursor to this new Mail Privacy Protection feature.
 ATT gives users control over whether an app can track your activity across other apps on your phone.
 This data is often used to create a profile of you so that advertisers can target you better.

-Apple’s Mail Privacy Protection is similar.
-It obfuscates email open data and your IP address, which are often used to target you better.
-But there is a key difference: you asked for those emails.
-You never asked for those ads.
+Apple’s MPP is similar.
+It obfuscates email open data collected by tracking pixels on Apple devices and hides your IP address.
+These metrics are often used to target you with more curated content.
+But there is a key difference between emails and advertisements: you ask for emails, while you don’t ask for ads.

 This is a meaningful difference.
-If I’ve signed up to receive emails from a company, it’s because I like what they are doing and I want to hear from them.
+If I’ve signed up for a company’s email list, it’s because I like what they are doing and I want to hear from them.
 Their ability to hone their message in order to better speak to my needs is a huge plus for me.
-It means the content I receive is more relevant and I don’t get emails about things I don’t care about.
+It means the email content I receive is more relevant and I don’t get emails about things I don’t care about.

 With ads, this doesn’t matter because I never wanted the ads in the first place.
 Blocking ad tracking serves the purpose of discouraging companies to serve me ads at all, which is a win for me.
 I don’t want more relevant ads; I want ads to go away entirely.

 Let’s look at some practical examples of how this change will make your email experience worse.